Our team is made up of former Slate database managers (Slate Captains) from schools using Slate for admissions, student success, and advancement.

 Trick question, since I am always Slating somewhere deep in my subconscious.
 But I also love walks to the playground with my wife and daughter and tinkering with projects around the house.

 Like many others, I started my career as an admissions counselor at Ohio Wesleyan University.
-From there my path winded all around the enrollment division until I landed in the Data Manager seat.
+From there my path wound all around the enrollment division until I landed in the Data Manager seat.
 We implemented Slate and the rest is history.

 I love the relationships formed during long-term support projects.
 Feeling like you are a part of the team and seeing huge improvements to the processes is an amazing feeling.